IP-CAM/Extension-Directory-for-Opencart-v.3.x/README.md

 # Extension Directory for Opencart 3
-A small extension for developing extensions in a separate directory from core.
+A small extension to help organize extensions separately without altering core Opencart file & folder structure, enabling a clean and modular workspace for efficient development.
 Works by creating the least amount possible of symbolic links between the two directories.

 Install either via `/system/` folder or by renaming it to install.xml, zipping to `opencart3-extension-directory.ocmod.zip` and uploading it.